Chaturanga (Neelakantan novel): Plot

 Kattapa alongside his father Malayappa digs up Shivappa's grave and finds him alive, Shivappa accidentally fatally hits his father with a shovel and Shivappa runs away.
-Brinhalla helps Kattapa make it look like Malayappa committed suicide due to Shivappa's fake death.
+Brihannala helps Kattapa make it look like Malayappa committed suicide due to Shivappa's fake death.
 Kattapa is now looking for Shivappa.
-Shivappa is made the new leader of the Vaitlikas and alongside Brinhalla and Neelappa (who was Devaraya's former slave) plan to kill Kattapa.
+Shivappa is made the new leader of the Vaitlikas and alongside Brihannala and Neelappa (who was Devaraya's former slave) plan to kill Kattapa.
 Bjjaladeva is given the mission to find where Pattaraya had gone, he goes alongside Keki who instructs him to start being nice to the public so Bjjaladeva could win the throne.
 Bjjaladeva finds Pattaraya with his daughter Mekhala, Mekhala can seduce Bjjaladeva and Pattaraya promises Bjjaladeva that he will be the future king.
 They kill an innocent slave which is brought back to Bjjaladeva to Mahishmati who falsely says this was Pattaraya's corpse.

 Mahadeva affectionates slowly start working with Sivagamai as the two spend more time together.
 Ally meets Gundu Ramu who tells her to tell Sivagami that he was alive, she vows to do so.
 Jeemotha unsuccessfully enslaves Hidumba's enslaved children.
-Kattapa is given a few days of freedom by Maharaja Somadeva and he pursues his journey in finding SHivappa.
+Kattapa is given a few days of freedom by Maharaja Somadeva and he pursues his journey in finding Shivappa.
 Shivappa flees the village and his assistant Malla when Kattappa enters the village.
-Ally can give the message from Gundu Ramu to Sivagami and she is assigned to kill Kattapa by Brinhalla, she then exposes that she is in love with Kattapa.
+Ally can give the message from Gundu Ramu to Sivagami and she is assigned to kill Kattappa by Brinhalla, she then exposes that she is in love with Kattapa.
 She exposes her feeling to Kattapa who then loved her back as well, however, she is remorseful that she was failing this mission of killing Kattapa and stages that Malla is her true dad.
 She then kills Malla and asks Kattapa to bring the body to her native village to the last rites of Malla.
 Shivappa is knocked out and made unconscious, his body is then secretly switched with Malla.
-They then go past the river where Ally is deciding if she should kill Kattapa right there and then.
+They then go past the river where Ally is deciding if she should kill Kattappa right there and then.